Montana's top prosecutor bans critical race theory programs - WTMJ

 Montana with the decision became the latest of several Republican – controlled states to decry critical race theory as an attempt to pit racial groups against each other and teach that certain groups are responsible for injustices of the past.
 Supporters of the theory say it is a way to look at how race and racism have shaped the nation.

-Knudsen’s decision was slammed by the Montana Federation of Public Employees, which represents many government workers in the state, including school teachers and faculty at public universities.
+Knudsen’s decision was slammed by the American Civil Liberties Union of Montana and the Montana Federation of Public Employees, which represents many government workers in the state, including school teachers and faculty at public universities.

 The union’s president, Amanda Curtis, accused Knudsen and Arntzen of “working together to politicize school curriculum.”